 - Non-monetary incentives

-As conflict forcibly displaces millions of people, social ties and trust across groups can disintegrate and be difficult to rebuild after violence subsides.
-Positive and cooperative intergroup contact has the potential to reduce prejudice and improve relationships with outgroup members.
-Researchers evaluated the impact of mixed Christian-Muslim soccer teams on social cohesion and interactions between these groups in an ISIS-affected area of Iraq.
+Positive and cooperative intergroup contact has the potential to reduce prejudice and improve relationships between members from conflicting groups.
+The researcher evaluated the impact of mixed Christian-Muslim soccer teams on social cohesion and interactions between these groups in an ISIS-affected area of Iraq.
 Results indicate that Christians who played on mixed teams demonstrated a higher likelihood of engaging with Muslim teammates after the league ended.
 However, the intervention did not improve their overall tolerance toward the Muslim community.

 Context of the evaluation

-In June 2014, the Islamic State of Iraq (ISIS) committed mass atrocities against minorities in the city of Mosul—Iraq’s fifth largest city—internally displacing roughly 100,000 Christians to Iraqi Kurdistan within a matter of days.
-After returning home, between 2016 and 2018, Christians found their cities ruined: among those surveyed for this evaluation, 36 percent had their homes destroyed.
-Many Christians believe their Muslim neighbors were complicit in the ISIS raids.
-This belief has contributed to intense distrust, a fear of returning home even to liberated areas, support for local self-defense militias, and the potential for future conflict.
-This distrust extends to Muslims who were themselves persecuted by ISIS are also resented by Christians, who typically view them as cultural and security threats despite a shared history of victimhood.
+In June 2014, the Islamic State of Iraq (ISIS) committed mass atrocities against minorities in the city of Mosul—Iraq’s fifth largest city—internally displacing roughly 100,000 Christians within a matter of days.
+Many Christians believed their Muslim neighbors were complicit in the ISIS raids, resulting in intense distrust, a fear of returning home even to liberated areas, support for local self-defense militias, and the potential for a backslide into conflict.
+Muslim minority groups who were themselves persecuted by ISIS are also resented by Christians, who typically view them as cultural and security threats despite a shared history of victimhood.

 Despite the differences between Christians and Muslims in northern Iraq, amateur soccer is popular among both groups.
-The cities of Qaraqosh and Erbil, where this evaluation took place, are home to around 100 amateur male soccer teams and several communal soccer fields, which serve 200,000 individuals in neighboring communities.
-Like much of life in the Iraqi Kurdistan, the cities’ soccer teams are segregated by religion and many are founded by displaced Christians.
-Before the start of the evaluation, only two of the 51 teams in the study included non-Christian players.
+The cities of Qaraqosh and Erbil, where this evaluation took place, are home to a network of amateur male soccer teams.
+However, like much of life in Iraqi Kurdistan, the cities’ soccer teams are segregated by religion and many are founded by displaced Christians.

 Details of the intervention

-The researcher partnered with Christian community organizations and the Nineveh Governorate Council (Strategic Planning Committee) and a local Christian NGO to evaluate the impact of mixed Christian-Muslim soccer teams on social cohesion and interactions between Christians and Muslims.
+The researcher partnered with Christian community organizations and the Nineveh Governorate Council to conduct a randomized evaluation measuring the impact of mixed-religion soccer teams on social cohesion and interactions between Christians and Muslims.

-Researchers were interested in measuring players tolerance towards other teammates and peers encountered in the league (tolerance on the field), as well as generalized prejudice towards members of the outgroup, e.g. local residents, restaurant patrons, and passersby that one does not know personally (tolerance off the field).
+The study aimed to measure players’ tolerance toward other teammates and peers encountered in the league (tolerance on the field) as well as generalized prejudice toward members of the outgroup, for example, local residents, restaurant patrons, and passersby who one does not know personally (tolerance off the field).
 Researchers examined behavioral outcomes among Christian players, including willingness to attend a Ramadan dinner (and to bring their families), willingness to train with Muslims in the future, and willingness to register for a mixed league in the future.
 Finally, via household surveys, they measured whether exposure to the league had an effect on tolerance among local residents.

 Results and policy lessons